 We enjoyed every single bite and only ate a few Pierogi at a time to make them last forever.
 And they tasted like no other Pierogi I have ever had before or after.
 It was one of the best Christmas gifts ever.

-- 300g Sauerkraut - rinsed under a running water (I like the Rolnik and Hengstenberg brand, which you can easily buy on Amazon)
+- 300g Sauerkraut - rinsed under a running water (If I am out of my Homemade Sauerkraut I like Hengstenberg brand, which you can easily buy on Amazon)

 - 40g mixed dry mushrooms, soaked in 300ml of water overnight (keep that water for later)